roddhjav/apparmor.d/docs/development/internal.md

 Common `systemctl` action.
 Do not use it too much as most of the time you will need more privilege than what this profile is giving you.

 It is recommended to transition [in a subprofile](abstractions.md#appsystemctl) everything that is not generic and that may require some access (so restart, enable...), while `child-systemctl` can handle the more basic tasks.

+## Labelled programs

+All common programs are tracked and labelled in the [`apparmor.d/tunables/multiarch.d/programs`](https://github.com/roddhjav/apparmor.d/blob/main/apparmor.d/tunables/multiarch.d/programs) and
+[`apparmor.d/tunables/multiarch.d/paths`](https://github.com/roddhjav/apparmor.d/blob/main/apparmor.d/tunables/multiarch.d/paths) files.
+They can be used in a `child-open` profile or directly in a profile.
+They are useful to allow opening resources using a kind of program (browsers, image viewer, text editor...), instead of allowing a given program path.

 ## User Confinement [:material-police-badge-outline:{ .pg-red }](../full-system-policy.md "Only for Full System Policy (FSP)")